 So you want to know how to stop dog barking without hurting your beloved pets?
 There are tested and proven strategies for dog barking that don't require using fear or pain!

-Barking dogs can be an absolute nightmare!
-From yapping puppies, to barking dogs around the house, to sad dogs whining at home because they’ve been left on their own — barking can quickly get into our nerves.
+JOIN MY FREE REACTIVITY CLASSBarking dogs can be an absolute nightmare!
+From yapping puppies, to barking dogs around the house, to sad dogs whining at home because they've been left on their own — barking can quickly get on your nerves.

-And because I have helped thousands of dog owners find the best solution for their dog’s barking problem, I’m going to share the best ways you can approach dog barking.
+And because I have helped thousands of dog owners solve their barking problem, I'm going to share the best ways you can approach your dog's barking.

 Read on to learn more.

-In fact I was working with one dog owner and their pet yesterday!
+Non-stop barking is one of the most common problems of dog owners.
+I was working with one dog owner and their dog's excessive barking behavior issue yesterday!

 The owners felt so bad; they were tempted to use an electric shock collar on him!
-They decided to have a consultation with me before going to the last resort.
+Fortunately they decided to have a consultation with me as a last resort.

-The problem of the dog owners above is very common.
-Dog barks, owners don’t know how to properly solve the issue, dog continues barking, and frustrated dog owners opt for the harsh solution.
+The problem of the dog owner above is very common.
+Dog barks, owners don't know how to properly solve the issue, dog continues barking, and frustrated dog owner opts for the harsh solution.

 That should not be the case.